beproy/automating-phishing-detection-with-n8n/README.md

 ## Features

 * Extracts URLs from emails.
-* Submits URLs to VirusTotal for analysis.
+* Submits URLs to VirusTotal for further analysis.
 * Submits attachments to VirusTotal for analysis.
 * Generates a consolidated report with scan results.